TheAzurites/AzureSkies/README.md

 # Azure Skies

-> An SMS flight tracker keeps you updated with flight statuses in real time.
+> The SMS flight tracker that keeps you updated with your desired flight's status in real time.

 By: Jona Brown, Benjamin Ibarra, Joel Connell